Biometric Quality: Four Issues That Challenge Biometrics Today

-For over a 100 years, we have used specific unique characteristics to identify individuals.
+For over 100 years, we have used specific unique characteristics to identify individuals.
 This area of study, biometrics, has played an essential role in national security for nearly as long, and technology today is accelerating the speed at which we can identify individuals by their biometrics.
 This intersection of technology and identity creates new opportunities, and new challenges, with far-reaching impacts for safety, security, and defense.

 Different federal, state, local and commercial organizations collect and use biometrics for managing identities across operational spaces, or domains, to safeguard the public.
 These various organizations have many different uses and applications of biometrics in their mission.
 In many cases, these systems and their associated data can affect critical life and safety decisions.
 Whatever the mission set, there are many factors that can affect the quality and usefulness of a biometric.
 Poor quality biometrics can have a negative effect on a system’s ability to recognize and produce consistent, timely, accurate, and reliable results from a biometric match, reducing the effectiveness of technology in accelerating the determination of identity.
 For example: